A show about children that benefits strongly from the inclusion of grown-ups.

 That being said, the most memorable cast have to be Septimus Caton for his enviable music skills and (post-interval) dramatic performance as Capulet, Soncin and Lim for their projection and focus, and Mandela Mathia for his stand-out control of character and dialogue as Friar Lawrence – in my view, the best of the cast.

-On the younger cast, Dinitha Senevirathne as Paris struggles in his roles as Paris and Balthazar, either too soft to hear or too awkward on stage to strengthen the impact his characters are meant to have.
+On the younger cast, Dinitha Senevirathne struggles in his roles as Paris and Balthazar, either too soft to hear or too awkward on stage to strengthen the impact his characters are meant to have.
 Something similar can be said of Max Ryan as Mercutio and Jeremi Campese as Benvolio, but at least they were able to dig themselves out those holes early enough to give a memorable performance later on in the show.

 Though Oliver Ryan is a Romeo too external in his romantic emotions or macho with his boys to have the audience consistently believe him in either state, and Claudia Elbourne’s Juliet sacrificing emotion for comedy in a similar vein, I commend them for their chemistry and ability to perform Shakespeare to the level they did.